 Cortado Recipe: Honey Bee Variation

-We’ve all woken up from a rough night of sleep and scrounged around for any drop of coffee we could find.
+We’ve all woken up from a rough night of little sleep and scrounged around for any drop of coffee we could find.
 In those moments, the focus is one thing: quantity.
 But not every coffee-drinking experience should revolve around that primal, “survival” attitude, should it?
 After all, coffee can be a very sophisticated drink.

 - 2 shots espresso

-- 1/4 oz vanilla syrup
+- 7 ml vanilla syrup

-- 1/4 oz honey syrup
+- 7 ml honey syrup

 What is a Cortado?